-Patent Owner contends that the preamble of independent claims 10 and 16 "is limiting, and requires a plate for securing two discrete bones together across an intermediate joint."
+Patent Owner contends that the preamble of claim 10 "is limiting, and requires a plate for securing two discrete bones together across a joint between the two bones."
 PO Resp.
-15 (citing Ex.
-1001, 13:35- 35, 14:19-20).
-Patent Owner also contends that the term "trajectory" as used in the Challenged Claims "means a fixed angle relative to the neutral bending axis of the joint."
+15. Patent Owner also contends that the term "trajectory" as used in the Challenged Claims "means a fixed angle relative to the neutral bending axis of the joint."
 Id. at 16.
+Patent Owner's proposed construction is relevant to Ground 1 and our discussion below regarding whether Slater is anticipatory.